Charlie Dolling: Early life and career

 Charlie Dolling was born in the South Australian rural community of Wokurna on the Yorke Peninsula, inland from Port Broughton, to a family of German origin.
 He went to school at Way College in Unley and Prince Alfred College, Adelaide, where he captained the First XI in 1904–05 and 1905–06.
 In December 1904, in the annual match against St Peter's College, he scored 311 and took six wickets in an innings victory.
 In the corresponding match a year later he made 106 and 27 not out and took 13 wickets in a nine-wicket victory.

-A few weeks later he made his first-class debut for South Australia in a Sheffield Shield match against Victoria at the Melbourne Cricket Ground.
+A few weeks later Dolling made his first-class debut for South Australia in a Sheffield Shield match against Victoria at the Melbourne Cricket Ground.
 He scored 30 in the second innings and put on 80 for the fourth wicket with Norman Claxton, and South Australia went on to win by 120 runs.
 In the match against New South Wales at the Sydney Cricket Ground that followed immediately, he top-scored in the second innings with 83 not out.

-While studying for a medical degree at Adelaide University he was a regular player for South Australia.
+While studying for a medical degree at the University of Adelaide Dolling was a regular player for South Australia.
 He made his first century against New South Wales in 1907–08, when his 113 in the second innings allowed South Australia to leave New South Wales to score 593 for victory, and they were eventually all out for 572.
 Later that season he made 140 against the touring MCC.
 He was selected to play for The Rest against an Australian XI at the end of the season, and again at the end of the 1910–11 season.

-Once he graduated and began his medical career he had less time for cricket.
+Once he graduated and began his medical career, Dolling had less time for cricket.
 In 1912 he took up a practice in Minlaton on the Yorke Peninsula.
 He did not play any first-class cricket in the 1912–13 or 1913–14 seasons, but was nevertheless selected to tour New Zealand with the Australian team at the end of the 1913–14 Australian season.
 He played in both matches against New Zealand, scoring 109 in 118 minutes in the second match at Auckland.